yoavram/curriculum-vitae/curriculum-vitae.md

 ## Awards

 2013
+:    Fellowship from the *Manna Program in Food Safety and Security* for 2013-14.
 :    Travel award from the *Manna Institute for Plants BioSciences* to *ESEB 2013* in Lisbon, Portugal.
 2012
 :    Research achievements scholarship from the Life-Science faculty, Tel-Aviv University.